Wondering when you should stop swaddling your little one? Find out when you can transition out of their swaddle and how to make the transition easy.

 For three days in a row, when I went to get her in the morning, the swaddle was crumpled at the bottom of her feet.
 I didn’t want any loose objects in her crib, so I knew it was time to transition her.

 We followed her same bedtime routine that night and when it was time to fall asleep instead of swaddling her, we used a sleep sack.
-Sleep sacks are good to keep baby warm so there aren’t any loose objects in the crib.
+Sleep sacks are one way to keep your baby warm at night, so there aren’t any loose objects in the crib.
 She went down well that night and slept about the same amount of time that she had been.
 She seemed to love having her arms free and slept with them spread open!

 I’m not sure if she was just ready to drop the swaddle, or was just an easy baby, but this method worked for us!